dabosch/gufi-pTx-2023/docs/Program.md

 # Program
 [Back to main page](index.md)

+{:.bg-warning}
+Presenters: please send your presentations to Dario Bosch in advance!

-This program is preliminary and subject to change!
+This program is preliminary and subject to change.

 ## Day 1: 14.02.2023